 Today Calloway Cemetery (yellow rectangle) is surrounded by petroleum tank farms, gravel quarries, concrete plants, and railroad sidings.
 The concrete plants and an ant-trail procession of big trucks rumbling along Calloway Cemetery Road ensure that the cemetery has no shortage of dust to dust.

 Isham Cemetery is on John T. White Road on the East Side.

-Isham Chapel, south of Hurst, appears on this 1943 county map.
+Isham Chapel appears on this 1943 county map.
 In 1952 the church moved and today is First United Methodist Church of Hurst.

 Arwine Cemetery is located on a residential street in Hurst.

 Daniel Arwine was born in Tennessee and fought for the Union in the Indiana Infantry during the Civil War.
 He immigrated to Texas in 1865 and settled in the Hurst area.
 Arwine became a deputy U.S. marshal.